 Some Recommended Cities for Living in Vietnam

-Vietnam has many cities which are best for living purposes.
+Vietnam has many cities well-suited for a leisurely life.
 While searching for places in Vietnam, people think of various factors like cost of living, lifestyle, and whether other people like them are living there or not.
 Here are some places which you can consider to live in Vietnam:

 Hanoi

 Hanoi is the capital of Vietnam in the north.
-If you want to experience the real Vietnamese culture then Hanoi is the best place for you.
+If you want to experience the real Vietnamese culture, Hanoi is the best place for you.
 At first, you might be surprised by the busy life and the streets but in Hanoi, there is always something fun to do.
 Many foreigners live here as the living costs are low.
-Not just that, you can go on short trips to nearby places like Sapa and Ha Long Bay.
+That’s not all, as the icing on the cake is that you can go on short trips to nearby places like Sapa and Ha Long Bay.

 Danang

-Danang is a lively city which is liked by both locals and tourists.
-You can enjoy beaches and green mountains, this city has everything for you to enjoy.
-The surprising fact about this city is that even though it is the third largest city in Vietnam with over a million people living there, you will not find busy streets like other big cities.
+Danang is a lively city, well-loved by both locals and tourists.
+You can enjoy golden beaches and viridescent mountains, this city has everything for you to enjoy.
+The surprising fact about this city is that even though it is the third largest city in Vietnam with over a million people living there, you will not find busy streets like other big cities, and everything else on the table in the third largest city in Vietnam, with over a million in population.
+Yet, surprisingly, its streets are quite idle compared to the other major cities.

 It is a friendly place where people are always ready to help.
 Near Danang, there is a beautiful small town, Hoi An.
-It is just 30 minutes away from Danang.
+It is a 30-minute skip and dash away from Danang.
 This place is so special that it is protected as a world treasure by UNESCO.

-Ho Chi Minh City is also known as Saigon.
-It is considered the biggest city in Vietnam.
-This city is divided into 12 different areas and each one of them has its own places to eat, have fun, and live.
-The built structure of this city is modern with tall buildings, shops, and bars on the top of the buildings.
-This city is a mix of modern and traditional culture which makes it one of the best places to explore in Vietnam.
+Considered the biggest city in Vietnam, Ho Chi Minh City, also known as Saigon, is divided into 12 different areas, each with its own places to eat, have fun, and live.
+The city possesses a more contemporary infrastructure, with tall buildings, shops, and bars on the top of the buildings.
+The mixture between modern and traditional cultures has made HCMC one of the best places to explore in Vietnam.

 Cost of Living in Vietnam for Expat